 They use a proprietary Retirement Planner software that analyzes your spending and savings habits in addition to your projected income.
 This helps you determine what your financial future looks like and what you may need to change to reach your future goals.

 In fact, these steps could boost your annual returns by as much as 1%.
-While many advisors use one or two of these tactics, Personal Capital offers a truly robust strategy for tax optimization.
+While many financial advisors use one or two of these tactics, Personal Capital offers a truly robust strategy to make your portfolio more tax efficient.

 Equal Sector and Style Weighting